johanley/special-relativity-core/README.md

 Example two: surprisingly, the code found a mistake made in many textbooks.
 The mistake is to assert that *the phase of a plane monochromatic wave is invariant*.
 This is inaccurate.
-It's not the *phase* itself, but rather *differences in the phase* that are invariant.
+It's not the *phase* itself, but rather <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>*differences in the phase*</a> that are invariant.
-(If you don't believe this, then you should <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>examine and understand the code</a>.)
 I found this to be the most remarkable outcome of this project - that the code taught me something that contradicts well-written textbooks.

 **<em>"Computer science is not a science and its significance has little to do with computers.